alexfru/SmallerC/readme.txt

 invokes the core compiler, the assembler, and the linker and supports options similar to those of gcc).

-The standard C library is work-in-progress and it's close to completion for DOS and Windows.
+The standard C library is work-in-progress and it's close to completion.

 See the Wiki for more up-to-date details: http://github.com/alexfru/SmallerC/wiki